An elderly man stands in front of a large cartoon letter "B" labeled "Prop B," with two people in costumes and a barn in the background.

 'You have a Trumpian move, almost something you might expect from Putin.
 One person is identified and barred from democratic participation.' — Jerry Brown.
 Illustration by Neil Ballard

-Jerry Brown was the youngest man to ever serve as governor of California.
-After leaving office, he embarked on a peripatetic career that included studying with Mother Teresa, hosting a radio show and lecturing a UC Berkeley class (Regarding the title of Hillary Clinton’s book, “It Takes a Village,” he deadpanned to the students: “Doesn’t it give you a warm fuzzy?”).
+After leaving office, he embarked on a peripatetic career that included studying with Mother Teresa, hosting a radio show and lecturing a University of California, Berkeley class (Regarding the title of Hillary Clinton’s book, “It Takes a Village,” he deadpanned to the students: “Doesn’t it give you a warm fuzzy?”).

 Brown then jumped back on the political hamster wheel, running successfully for mayor of Oakland and state attorney general and, finally, becoming the oldest man ever to serve as governor of California.